 That’s not a typo. 🙂

-Have you noticed how just about every business has a website, blog, and Facebook page?
+Have you noticed how just about every business has a website, blog, and a social media page (usually Facebook)?

 Maybe you’ve also noticed how the stuff most of them publish kinda sucks?
 Boring content, unprofessional spelling and grammatical mistakes, etc.